 We can give the client some tips on how to do it and even send links to the platforms that, in our opinion, might be the best for their specific case.

-You can use a low-code solution if you don’t need a highly customized solution.
-You are fine with just filling in a database and adjusted styles, colours, etc. In such a case, a low-code platform will provide you with all that you need.
+You can use a Low-Code solution if you don’t need a highly customized solution.
+You are fine with just filling in a database and adjusting styles, colors, etc. In such a case, a Low-Code platform will provide you with all that you need.

-However, if you count on a high customization level, a website, or an app that looks like it came from your company, be ready to pay.
+However, if you count on a high customization level, be ready to pay.
 The more precise your requirements are, the higher is the customization level.

 Consider it in advance and plan the budget accordingly.

 Data validation might also be an issue.
-The majority of no-code and low-code platforms allow the manipulation of data easily but they mostly do not have proper means to secure data.
-If a website or an app manipulates sensitive business data, it might be a significant issue.
+The majority of No-Code and Low-Code platforms allow the manipulation of data easily, but they mostly do not have proper means to secure data.
+And it might be a significant issue if a website or an app manipulates sensitive business data.

 Here, the simplest example is the customer journey and the automation of this process.
 For example, when a customer writes a message on Facebook, what does the solution have to do?
 It has to send the message to the CRM system and send a Slack notification to the staff.
 In a similar way, you can build agent and broker portals, self-service policy administration apps, customer portals, and similar.
 While there are many options to choose from, we recommend using Zapier because it handles all these solutions perfectly.